parunchxi/JavaScript-Clock-Stopwatch-Timer/README.md

 # Clock / Stopwatch / Timer (HTML,CSS,JavaScript)

-This Weather App has been developed using HTML, CSS, and Vanilla JavaScript.
+Clock, Stopwatch, and Timer have been developed using HTML, CSS, and Vanilla JavaScript.

 ## Features
 - Clock (Show curent date and time.)